amitmeel/AAMLP/project_name/README.md

 ```
 after applying the StratifiedKFold new dataset will be saved as train_folds.csv. it’s the same as train.csv.
 The only differences are that this CSV is shuffled and has a new column called kfold.

-to train the model and sav it in models directory ru the below command:
+to train the model and save it in models directory run the below command:

 ```
+python train.py --fold 0 --model decision_tree_gini

+or

-python train.py
+python train.py --fold 0 --model decision_tree_entropy
 ```
 This will train the model and dmp the trained model in models directory for each fold.

+if you want to add any other model, al you need to define that model in model_dispatch.py as key value pair and provide the model name while running train.py in command line.